pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

     That means that the file listing code will throw a ``FileNotFoundError`` if we run it on the experiment server.
     To get around this, we wrap it in a callable, meaning that it is only executed when required (i.e. in the pre-deploy phase, when uploading the experiment to the server).

-There are a variety of other parameters that can be passed to the static trial maker.
-Some of these are compulsory; others provide optional avenues for customization.
-Here's a list of some key parameters, but for the full set, you should inspect the static trial maker documentation.

-- ``expected_trials_per_participant``
-    Expected number of trials that each participant will complete.
-    This is used for timeline/progress estimation purposes.
-    This can either be an integer, or the string ``"n_nodes"``, which will be read as referring to the number of provided nodes.
-- ``max_trials_per_participant``
-    Maximum number of trials that each participant may complete (optional);
-    once this number is reached, the participant will move on to the next stage in the timeline.
-    This can either be an integer, or the string ``"n_nodes"``, which will be read as referring to the number of provided nodes.
-- ``max_trials_per_block``
-    Determines the maximum number of trials that a participant will be allowed to experience in each block, including failed trials.
-Note that this number does not include repeat trials.
-- ``allow_repeated_nodes``
-    Determines whether the participant can be administered the same node more than once.
-- ``max_unique_nodes_per_block``
-    Determines the maximum number of unique nodes that a participant will be allowed to experience in each block.
-Once this quota is reached, the participant will be forced to repeat previously experienced nodes.
-- ``balance_across_nodes``
-    If ``True`` (default), active balancing across participants is enabled, meaning that node selection favours nodes that have been presented fewest times to any participant in the experiment, excluding failed trials.
-- ``check_performance_at_end``
-    If ``True``, the participant's performance
-    is evaluated at the end of the series of trials (see ``TrialMaker.performance_check``).
-    Defaults to ``False``.
-- ``check_performance_every_trial``
-    If ``True``, the participant's performance
-    is evaluated after each trial (see ``TrialMaker.performance_check``).
-    Defaults to ``False``.
-- ``n_repeat_trials``
-    Number of repeat trials to present to the participant.
-These trials are typically used to estimate the reliability of the participant's responses.
-Repeat trials are presented at the end of the trial maker, after all blocks have been completed.
-    Defaults to 0.

 Scoring responses
 -----------------